technicaltidbits/so-simple-theme/_posts/2020-05-29-configuring-vale.md

 ---
 layout: post
-title: "Configuring the Vale CLI"
+title: "Testing docs with Vale - Part 2: Configuring the Vale CLI"
+excerpt: In this part, you'll learn how to configure the Vale CLI for your documentation needs.
 ---

+In this series, you'll learn how to configure and customize Vale to lint Markdown files.

+Part 1: Installing the Vale CLI

-As I mentioned in the first part of the series, in the second part, you'll learn how to configure the Vale CLI for your documentation needs.
+Welcome to part two!
+In this part, you'll learn how to configure the Vale CLI for your documentation needs.
 Before you dive into the tutorial, you need to learn a thing or two about the file that makes linting with Vale possible: the `.vale.ini` file.

-## What is the .vale.ini file?
+# What is the .vale.ini file?

 The `.vale.ini` file is a configuration file that tells Vale what files to **lint**, or check, what styles to conform to, and what rules to ignore.
 Essentially, it controls everything Vale does for you.
 The `.ini` extension indicates that this is an [**initialization**](https://www.lifewire.com/how-to-open-edit-ini-files-2622755) file.